S.E.H Kelly

-S.E.H Kelly is a London-based company that makes clothes with mills and factories in the British Isles.
+S.E.H Kelly is a clothing company based in Shoreditch, London with mills and factories in the United Kingdom.

 Background

 S.E.H Kelly was founded in 2009 by Sara Kelly and Paul Vincent.
 Sara Kelly is the design half of the duo and studied at London College of Fashion from 2000 to 2004.
 Upon graduating in 2004, Kelly worked for Savile Row tailoring and couture house Hardy Amies, and founded S.E.H Kelly with Paul Vincent, whose background included menswear retail and advertising, in 2009.